abdahad1996/Interview/legacy code/podcast/Taming Legacy Code: Refactoring for the Future with Bogdan.md

    - **High Coupling and Low Cohesion**: When classes or modules are tightly bound together, changing one piece often requires changes in others.
      - *Example*: A `UserManager` class that directly accesses and modifies a global `Settings` object.
 Any change in `Settings` might necessitate changes across multiple classes.
+   - **Encapsulation**: code is not encapsulated

+**CODE SMELLS**:
+   - DUPICATED LOGIC
+   - GLOBAL MUTABLE STATE
+   - MIXING CONCERNS
+   - LARGE CODE FILES
+   - MANY OPTIONALS (
+      - DDD -> USE COMPILER TO RERRESENT STATES THAT ARE POSSIBLE AND NOT REPRESENTING STATES THAT ARE NOT POSSIBLE, SYSTEM CANNOT BE NIL
+      MEANS THE PROBLEM IS IN DESIGN)
+      - VC USE VIEWMODEL , IF OPTIONAL YOU HAVE 2 CASES BUT IF NOT OPTIONAL MEANS CANT INITIATE VC WITHOUT VM THAT GIVES EVERYONE THE             MESSAGE
+      -
 ### 3. **Challenges with Legacy Code**
    - **Understanding Without Tests**: Without automated tests, it’s difficult to understand what the code is supposed to do.
 Developers may be unsure about making changes because they can’t verify if the behavior remains the same.
      - *Example*: If you find a bug in the user profile update logic but there are no tests, you’re left guessing what the expected behavior should be.
 Any fix you apply could unintentionally alter how the profile update behaves.